ivan-woo/eVisit-coding-challenge/README.md

 -The clear() function does not take in any arguments nor does it return a value.
 This function will create a new object to track the ip addresses.
 Time complexity should be constant.

+If I had more time, I would've written a few unit tests in Jest which I was in the process of doing.
+I would have also gone back to try to better optimize my getTop100() function.